cedis-unb/cedis-unb.github.io/content/areas/software_architecture.en.md

 language: en
 weight: 5
 featured_image: "../assets/images/featured/area_Arquitetura de Software.png"
 summary: Software Architecture is a fundamental field in systems engineering involving the structural organization of software components, their interactions, and the guiding principles that define the design and evolution of systems.
-This area is crucial for ensuring the efficiency, scalability, and maintainability of software systems, directly impacting the quality and performance of applications.
+This area ensures the efficiency, scalability, and maintainability of software systems, directly impacting the quality and performance of applications.
 authorimage: ../assets/images/global/author.webp
 categories:
 - knowledge_areas